connext/documentation/docs/developers/contracts/contracts-quickstart.md

 import {IConnextHandler} from "nxtp/interfaces/IConnextHandler.sol";
 ```

 In the constructor, we pass the address of the origin-side contract and the Domain ID of the origin domain.
 We also pass in the address of the Connext Executor contract which should be the only allowed caller of the target function.
-These are crucial pieces of information that we will check against to uphold our permissioning requirement.
+These are crucial pieces of information that we will check against to uphold our authentication requirement.

 ```solidity
 contract Target {